NRA says New York 'blacklisting campaign' is driving it out of business

 Its lawsuit accuses New York of a “blacklisting campaign” comprised of “selective prosecution, backroom exhortations, and public threats” that “will imminently deprive the NRA of basic bank-depository services, corporate insurance coverage, and other financial services essential to the NRA’s corporate existence and its advocacy mission.”

-While the NRA and New York Gov. Andrew Cuomo have a long history of antagonism, the current dispute relates to a set of actions he began this spring.
+While the NRA and New York Gov. Andrew Cuomo have a long history of antagonism, the current dispute relates to a set of actions he began this spring that he invited other states to join on Saturday.

+"At a time when Washington has completely abdicated its responsibility to protect the American people, states must lead," Cuomo said.
+"I am calling on states across the country to join New York to outlaw this absurd program that insures intentional criminal conduct."

 Then the DFS went after companies that did business with the NRA, fining Lockton Companies and Chubb for underwriting the NRA’s “Carry Guard” insurance, which the agency said unlawfully covered gun owners’ “acts of intentional wrongdoing.”
 (The NRA says the program covers members’ expenses “arising out of the lawful self-defense use of a legally possessed firearm.”)